We want to put learning, creativity and design at the heart of our campus and support the best teaching and learning experience possible

 The University is constantly looking to develop and extend the benefits of its location and the features of its varied landscape.
-This leads us to create innovative new buildings, redevelop Grade II-listed properties and carry out a programme of changes and improvements that constantly further enhance our student offer.
+This leads us to create innovative new buildings, redevelop Grade II listed properties and carry out a programme of changes and improvements that constantly enhance our campus for students.

 As a University, we're committed to innovation that serves our community and our students.
 We're a modern university that knows how to develop opportunities and infrastructures to boost education, research and enterprise.

 The University is proposing to redevelop St George’s Quarter, which will transform the north-western corner of LSBU’s Southwark campus.
 The area is currently home to the Blackwells Building (109-112 London Road), the Rotary Building, a Grade II listed former Presbyterian Chapel on Borough Road and Hugh Astor Court, a vacant residential block acquired by the University in 2016.
 The chapel is currently on the Historic England Heritage At Risk Register due to extensive fire damage.